Honoring September 11th Patriot Day

 American Flags Fly at Half-Staff

-Per the proclamation, all departments, agencies and instrumentalities of the United States are instructed to fly the American flag at half-staff from sunrise until sunset.
-Governors of the United States and its territories and interested organizations and individuals are also encouraged to join in this observance.
-For detailed half-staff information regarding September 11th, please review our Patriot Day Flag Etiquette FAQs .
+In observance of Patriot Day, the Presidential Proclamation instructs all U.S. government departments, agencies, and instrumentalities to fly the American flag at half-staff from sunrise until sunset.
+Governors, as well as organizations and private citizens, are also encouraged to participate in this respectful display.
+For detailed half-staff information regarding September 11th, please review our Patriot Day Flag Etiquette FAQs.

 Other Ways to Observe Patriot Day

-Throughout the United States, and the world, Patriot Day is observed in a variety of ways.
-For instance, Pepperdine University pays tribute with nearly 3,000 American flags on the sloping California campus lawn.
-Others simply honor the promise to “Never Forget” by sharing their memory of the day, as one GFW employee did in this blog post.
+Throughout the United States and around the world, Patriot Day is observed in a variety of ways.
+For example, Pepperdine University displays nearly 3,000 American flags on its campus lawn as a tribute.
+Others simply honor the promise to “Never Forget” by sharing their memory of the day, as one GFW employee did in a blog post.

-The Nation is encouraged to attend remembrance ceremonies, observe a moment of silence at 8:46 AM EDT, and participate in community service or volunteer in honor of those we lost on this fateful day in 2001.
-Many Americans also pay tribute to the victims and survivors of the attacks by displaying flags specific to 9/11.
+The nation is encouraged to attend remembrance ceremonies, observe a moment of silence at 8:46 AM EDT, and participate in community service or volunteer in honor of those we lost on this fateful day in 2001.
+Many Americans also pay tribute to the victims and survivors of the attacks by displaying flags specific to 9/11 like the official “We Remember” flag.

 9/11 Memorial Flags